wildnotion/wildnotion.github.io/README.md

 coordinates.
 Previous debug logs removed with most runtime errors currently being ignored in the try/catch blocks if they occur.

+**Narrative for Update_04:**

+**StashCache_Beta.apk:**
+The signed Android Package (APK) file generated using **Update_04** for testing and feedback.

-FUTURE UPDATES:
+POSSIBLE FUTURE UPDATES:
 - Addition of user interface elements such as borders and art to organize space.
 - Addition of user interface functionality such as editing the count for items and the GPS location for caches.
 - Localization into Japanese, FIGS (French, Italian, German, and Spanish), and other common languages.

-**Narrative for Update_04:**

-**StashCache_Beta.apk:**
-The signed Android Package (APK) file generated using **Update_04** for testing and feedback.